odysseyalive/jstack/templates/shared/docs/user-guide.md

-# JarvisJR Stack Site Templates User Guide
+# COMPASS Stack Site Templates User Guide

-This guide explains how to use the JarvisJR Stack template system to quickly deploy websites and web applications.
+This guide explains how to use the COMPASS Stack template system to quickly deploy websites and web applications.

 ## Table of Contents